niB-gnaW/FLApy2023/README.md

 the Light Availability Heterogeneity (LAH) of forest, and calculate a series of indicators to describe the 3D LAH of forest at different spatial scales.

+## Important notes
+Now, the FLApy package is mainly used for the analysis of the 3D light availability heterogeneity within forest communities.
+FLApy provides a solid base for the analysis of the 3D light availability heterogeneity within forest communities, as well as the calculation of a series of indicators to describe the 3D light availability heterogeneity of forest at different spatial scales.
+For other microclimate factors, FLApy accepts calculations from third parties (with spatial labels) and supports the same visualization, 3D spatial analysis, and 3D heterogeneity index calculations as LAv.

 ## Demo Data
 The demo Data can be found in the demo folder.

 # Getting started
-FLApy is recommended to be installed in a virtual environment (Python version: 3.8.6).
+FLApy is recommended to be installed in a virtual environment (Python version: 3.8.X).
 GDAL(http://www.gdal.org/) and C++ 14.0 are required to be installed before installing FLApy.

 ## Installation